 There is further confusion caused by statements made by a Washington State University researcher.
 Those statements were retracted, with WSU officially disavowing them.
-We can’t explain what caused the researcher, who is a respected biologist with a strong record of quality research, to misrepresent facts, but we know that when pressed he could not back up his statements, and acknowledged he “had no basis in fact for making such a statement”.
+We can’t explain what caused the researcher to misrepresent facts, but we know that when pressed he could not back up his statements, and acknowledged he “had no basis in fact for making such a statement”.

 This researcher has a group of associates still working on field studies, the results of which we expect to provide insight into wolf behavior, ecology, and effective predation deterrence measures.
 We appreciate the University’s apology and the researcher’s willingness to correct the record.
 CNW deeply hopes that somehow we all get past this event and that society continues to benefit from essential quality research from these parties.

 Claim: It’s unclear whether the cattle depredations were done by wolves

 What is Known: Well-trained staff from WDFW evaluated every livestock injury and carcass using a respected forensic methodology.
 Officials have documented ten confirmed and five probable depredations for a total of 15 at this time, which likely underestimates the incidents due to the challenge of locating all carcasses.
 Additional issues beyond those measured include cattle scattered, injured while running, and potentially stressed enough to have failed to obtain normal weight growth..
 Any notion that the herd and the rancher have not suffered deeply or that wolves were not responsible is unsupportable.

 Claim: The Forest Service needed to do more to prevent the incidents